sined-rahkuk/sport-matches-parsing/README.md

+# API KEY

+Keyless dafault behavior is defined, but if you want to get actual time difference between Bratislava and Moscow, get your personal api_key and place it in a config file.
+Default offset in time between Bratislava and Moscow is configured on 1 hour.

 # multiple.py

 This is one of my very first programs written in Python.
 It helps me to parse sport matches from *hockeyslovakia.sk* as well as from *szfb.sk* and *msbasket.sk* into *csv* for further converting into google spreadsheet.